Before you’re offered a spot on a college team, the coach will usually want to see you play in person.

 Kudos if you choose to do your own video!
 Working side-by-side with a friend can make it fun.
 Personalize your video as you see fit.
 Soundtracks, for example, are a nice personal touch.

 When filming, the camera’s distance from the field or court is very important.
 Super close-ups don’t show the context in which plays develop.
 Excessively wide-range shots come across as one big smudge on the screen.
-Find the happy medium.
+Find the happy medium that best showcases the highlight you want to feature.

 What to Put on Your Video